 Depart Manila Friday night

 To make sure you maximize your stay in Baguio, you should depart Manila Friday night or at least early Saturday morning.
-The travel time from Manila to Baguio is around 4-6 hour depending on the traffic condition in Metro Manila.
+The travel time from Manila to Baguio is around 4-6 hours depending on the traffic condition in Metro Manila.
 A number of bus companies have multiple daily departures from Metro Manila to Baguio City.
 Check out the Bus Schedule from Manila to Baguio.
-You can also book online here or use search for bus trips below.
+You can also book online here or use the search for bus trips below.